sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

          Some Ruby code.

    The directive's alias name :rst:dir:`sourcecode` works as well.
 This directive takes a language name as an argument.
-It can be any lexer alias supported by Pygments.
+It can be `any lexer alias supported by Pygments <https://pygments.org/docs/lexers/>`_.
 If it is not given, the setting of :rst:dir:`highlight` directive will be used.
    If not set, :confval:`highlight_language` will be used.

    .. versionchanged:: 2.0
       The ``language`` argument becomes optional.